 Have Enough Time

 Reaching the Mythic rank on Arena takes time.
-Of course, the better you win rate is, the less time you need.
+Of course, the better your win rate is, the less time you need.
 However, even if you’re a pretty good player, reaching Mythic can still take quite a while.

 So you should probably have at least 45* hours per month dedicated to playing Ranked, if you want to reach Mythic.
-It might take less then that, but it’s more likely that it takes far more.
+It might take less than that, but it’s more likely that it takes far more.

 *Frank Karsten did the math and found out that an above average player needs to play for around 45-50 hours to reach Mythic.

-This one is probably easier said then done for some players.
+This one is probably easier said than done for some players.
 When you’re trying to reach Mythic on Arena, you’ll have to play a ton of games.
-That’s why you’ll – sooner or later – get into a streak of losses, seemingly out of your control.
+That’s why you’ll — sooner or later — get into a streak of losses, seemingly out of your control.

 You might start to tilt (get frustrated), and start playing worse because of it.
 So what should you do to combat that kind of behavior?

 One simple strategy is to take a break after every loss or every consecutive loss.
 Go grab yourself a glass of water, or maybe go outside for a couple of minutes.
 Don’t start playing if you’re still angry about your last loss.